-Amounts grantor agencies pay to the Council are subject to audit and adjustment by the grantor, principally the federal government.
+Amounts grantor agencies pay to the Council are subject to audit and adjustment by the grantor.
 The grantor may require refunding any disallowed costs.
 Management cannot presently determine amounts grantors may disallow.
 However, based on prior experience, management believes any refunds would be immaterial.